newrelic/go-easy-instrumentation/README.md

 For detailed instructions on how to generate instrumentation suggestions, see our documentation at [docs.newrelic.com](https://docs/apm/agents/go-agent/installation/install-automation-new-relic-go/#generate-suggestions).

 ## Support
 This is an experimental product, and New Relic is not offering official support at the moment.
 Please create issues in Github if you are encountering a problem that you're unable to resolve.
-When creating issues, its vital to include as much of the prompted for information as possible.
+When creating issues, its vital that you include as much of the requested information as possible.
 This enables us to get to the root cause of the issue much more quickly.
 Please also make sure to search existing issues before creating a new one.

 ## Contributing
 We encourage your contributions!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.